IncQueryLabs/incquery-server-jupyter/README.md

         conda install jupyter

     See details at: [jupyter.org](https://jupyter.org/install)

+#### Installing Jupyter using `pip`

+If you already have Python 3.7+, you can alternatively use the `pip` package manager to acquire Jupyter and install the rest of the packages.

+        pip install jupyter

+### Installing the Python-based IQS API client

+#### Release version from public repository

+Currently builds are available [from PyPI](https://test.pypi.org/project/incqueryserver-api-python-client/).

+        pip install incqueryserver-api-python-client

+Conda package builds will be available in the future.

+Note that these publicly available builds have been generated to support basic authentication.
+If your IQS instance uses another authentication method, you need to install the package build shipped with your IQS instance.

+#### Version supplied with IQS instance

-1. The main dependency of the Jupyter client extension is the automatically generated Python-based IQS API client.
-Locate the Python client library hosted at your IQS installation; e.g. the library accompanying the public IQS demo server is available at https://openmbee.incquery.io/client/incqueryserver-api-python-client-0.11.0.tar.gz for installation.
-Install this *sdist* using `pip` from your Anaconda console:
+Locate the Python client library hosted at your IQS installation; e.g. the library accompanying the public IQS demo server is available at https://openmbee.incquery.io/client/ for installation; copy the link to the actual package archive (*sdist*) file.
+Install this *sdist* using `pip`.
+If you are using Anaconda, make sure to issue the below command line from your Anaconda console.

         pip install ${address-of-python-client-sdist}

-1. Designate a location as the notebook home, where notebook files will be stored.
-For example, use `${this-git-repo}/example-notebook-home`.
+#### Roll your own: generate Python client for your own IQS instance

+1. Make sure you have OpenAPI Generator.
+We have verified that OpenAPI 3.3.4 works; OpenAPI 4+ has some issues.
+Just download the [.jar](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/3.3.4/openapi-generator-cli-3.3.4.jar) from the [Mvn Repository](https://mvnrepository.com/artifact/org.openapitools/openapi-generator-cli/3.3.4).
+1. Locate the OpenAPI definition file (`.yaml`) shipped with your IQS instance.
+You will find the link in the "*Swagger UI*" tab of the *IncQuery Server Web Console*; e.g. the API definition of the public demo instance is available [here](https://openmbee.incquery.io/iqs4twc.yaml).
+1. Within the OpenAPI definition file, look for a line looking like `version: 0.16.0` near the top, below `info:`.
+This version number is the API version of your IQS installation.
+1. Generate a Python API into `${this-git-repo}/source-gen/incqueryserver-api-python-client` using the following command line:

+            java -jar ${path-to-OpenAPI/openapi-generator-cli-3.3.4.jar} generate -i ${path-to-API-definition-yaml} -g python -o ${this-git-repo}/source-gen/incqueryserver-api-python-client -DpackageVersion="${API-version-of-your-IQS-instance}" -DpackageUrl="https://incquery.io" -DpackageName=iqs_client -DprojectName=incqueryserver-api-python-client

+1. Ensure that the generated Python client implementation is available to notebooks by executing ONE of the following options:
+   * For end users:

+            pip install ${this-git-repo}/source/incqueryserver-jupyter

+   * For IQS developers who repeatedly edit the `.yaml` definition file and regenerate the Python code: issue one of the following commands to perform a "developer" install directly from the generated source project; changes to the source will be reflected immediately to newly (re)started Python interpreters / Jupyter kernels (previously started kernels that already executed the `import` will keep the old content until restarted).
+Select the appropriate command line depending whether you use `pip` or `conda`.

+            pip install -e ${this-git-repo}/source-gen/incqueryserver-api-python-client
+            conda develop ${this-git-repo}/source-gen/incqueryserver-api-python-client

+Note: the generated client will only include the Acquisition API in versions 0.16 and above.

+### Installing the Jupyter-specific client extensions

+#### Release version from public repository

+Currently builds are available [from PyPI](https://test.pypi.org/project/incqueryserver-api-python-client/).

+        pip install incqueryserver-jupyter

+Conda package builds will be available in the future.

+#### Install from source using Conda

-1. Ensure that the non-generated Jupyter-specific client extensions are available to notebooks by executing ONE of the following options:
+Ensure that the non-generated Jupyter-specific client extensions are available to notebooks by executing ONE of the following options:
    * For end users: (in the Anaconda console environment) build a conda package from the client extensions sources, then install it:

             conda build ${this-git-repo}/releng/iqs-jupyter-packaging/conda/incqueryserver-jupyter